Structured Shrinkage Priors

-Much of the literature focuses on the unstructured case where $\bs s$ is a vector of independent, identically distributed elements and $\bs \Omega \propto \bs I_p$.
+Much literature focuses on the unstructured case where $\bs s$ is a vector of independent, identically distributed elements and $\bs \Omega \propto \bs I_p$.
 This includes the Laplace prior, bridge/exponential power priors, normal-gamma priors, Dirichlet-Laplace priors, and horseshoe priors \citep{Park2008, Griffin2010, Carvalho2010, Bhattacharya2015}.
-These priors can be used to incorporate \emph{a priori} knowledge of sparsity, by modeling a separate stochastic scale for every element of $\bs \beta$ and choosing distributions for $\bs s$ that yield possibly sparse posterior modes.
+These priors can incorporate \emph{a priori} knowledge of sparsity by modeling a separate stochastic scale for every element of $\bs \beta$ and choosing distributions for $\bs s$ that yield possibly sparse posterior modes.
 However, they do not allow elements of $\bs \beta$ to covary.
-Because the marginal covariance matrix $\bs \Sigma$ is an elementwise product of $\mathbb{E}[\bs s \bs s']$ and $\bs \Omega$, elements of $\bs \beta$ are always uncorrelated \emph{a priori} under these priors.
-The same limitation afflicts a new set of structured shrinkage priors, which model elements of $\bs s$ as correlated but continue to assume that $\bs \Omega \propto \bs I_p$ \citep{vanGerven2010, Kalli2014, Wu2014, Zhao2016, Kowal2017}.
+Because the marginal covariance matrix $\bs \Sigma$ is an elementwise product of $\mathbb{E}[\bs s \bs s']$ and $\bs \Omega$, elements of $\bs \beta$ are uncorrelated \emph{a priori} under these priors.
+The same limitation afflicts structured shrinkage priors which model elements of $\bs s$ as correlated but continue to assume that $\bs \Omega \propto \bs I_p$ \citep{vanGerven2010, Kalli2014, Wu2014, Zhao2016, Kowal2017}.